How Machine Learning is the key to Digital Transformation in ecommerce

 The data that they gather is then used to provide recommendations which help your customers navigate to the exact products they are looking for across all your sales channels.

 Recommendations data can then be merged onto your existing feeds to push the right products to the right clients.
-Get an idea of the tool in the video below:

 Customer Support & Self Service